carolineclary/Caroline_Clary_Python_Portfolio/README.md

 ## Functions

 In this four part video we learned how to manipulate data by functions.
-Functions allow us to bundle a set of instructions that we want to use repeatedly or make complex codes more efficient.
+Functions allow us to bundle a set of instructions that we want to use repeatedly, or make complex codes more efficient.

 ```python
 fahrenheit_val = 99